 The examination of Section 2 of the Local Plan (which contains more specific policies and proposals for Tendring) will progress once modifications to the Section 1 have been consulted upon and agreed by the Inspector.
 Where emerging policies are particularly relevant to a planning application and can be given some weight in line with the principles set out in paragraph 48 of the NPPF, they will be considered and, where appropriate, referred to in decision notices.
 In general terms however, more weight will be given to policies in the NPPF and the adopted Local Plan.

 5. Officer Appraisal (including Site Description and Proposal)

 Proposal

-The proposal seeks permission for single storey rear extension with glazed roof lantern.
+The proposal seeks permission for a single storey glazed link home office with a W/C, finished in render with a flat roof.

 Application Site